Entrepreneur building at the intersection of energy, AI, and the physical world.

 Jules Verne

 The original technology-optimist fiction.
-Captain Nemo was the first entrepreneur who built something the world wasn't ready for.
+Nemo built something the world wasn't ready for.
+Relatable.

 04